wavemaker/docs/learn/hybrid-mobile/mobile-build-appchef.md

 A dialog will be shown to unlock certificate in two cases,

-1. In configure build step while uploading cordova zip
+1. In configure build step, while uploading cordova zip

     For iOS, you need to enter certificate password